-The FDA asked GlaxoSmithKline to further study Zofran’s effects on QT intervals, and it will require the manufacturer to update the drug’s label to inform the public of its belief in the increased risk.
+The FDA asked GlaxoSmithKline to further study Zofran’s effects on QT intervals, and it indicated that it would require the manufacturer to update the drug’s label to inform the public about the increased risk.

 In June 2012, the FDA advised against using the 32 mg intravenous version of Zofran in another Drug Safety Communication.
-However, on December 4, 2012, the FDA announced that this version of Zofran would be removed from the market due to its potential to cause QT interval prolongation.
+Later, however, the FDA announced that this version of Zofran would be removed from the market due to its great potential to cause QT interval prolongation.

 The process of demanding compensation for the harm you’ve suffered can be complicated, even if it doesn’t seem fair that you should have to go through even more trouble to be made whole again.
 The lawyers at the Rottenstein Law Group believe that obtaining legal satisfaction from those who harmed you shouldn’t require more hardship.
 That’s why we do everything we can to streamline the process, and we will file a Zofran lawsuit on your behalf if necessary.

 If you have taken Zofran and believe it harmed you, contact RLG today.